-Disney Announces A New Star Wars Animated Series
+Disney Announces A New ‘Star Wars’ Animated Series

 According to Gizmodo, producer Dave Filoni came up with the concept for Star Wars Resistance.

 “The idea for Star Wars Resistance came out of my interest in World War II aircraft and fighter pilots.
 My grandfather was a pilot and my uncle flew and restored planes, so that’s been a big influence on me.
-There’s a long history of high-speed racing in Star Wars, and I think we’ve captured that sense of excitement in an anime-inspired style.” – Dave Filoni
+There’s a long history of high-speed racing in Star Wars, and I think we’ve captured that sense of excitement in an anime-inspired style.”

 Will Other Beloved Characters Make an Appearance?

 Nothing has been confirmed regarding any other high-profile characters, nor are there any hints that we could see a lightsaber battle.
 In the world of Star Wars, though, this is always a possibility.
-The early footage, along with the inevitable spoilers, will almost certainly be online soon because this show is slated to premiere this autumn.
+The early footage, along with the inevitable spoilers, will almost certainly be online soon because the show is slated to premiere this autumn.
 Until then, all other details about Disney’s Star Wars Resistance are being kept tightly under wraps.